Keno's

 "Daniel" is one beautiful song, about a wounded Viet Nam Vet, with some great use of the old mellotron by Elton.
 Next best song is "Crocodile Rock", with a happy go-lucky 1950's feel to it, one of those types of tunes that just makes you smile.
 "Elderberry Wine" is another happy sounding song, even if its lyrics don't seem to point in that direction.
 Then there's the tongue-in cheek "Texan Love Song", taking a redneck's point of view.
 No question, this song is country rock at its best!

-"Teacher I Need You" is another good one and laid the foundation years later for Van Halen's "Hot For Teacher".
-But even if Van Halen ripped off Elton's lyrics on their song, he does the same thing here with "Midnight Creeper".
+"Teacher I Need You" is another good one on here.
+It laid the foundation years later for Van Halen's "Hot For Teacher".
+But even if Van Halen ripped off Elton and Berine Taupin's lyrics on "Hot For Teacher", Elton himself does the same thing on "Midnight Creeper".
 If you take it for what it is, not a bad song at all.
 But you can't tell me that the lyrics are just too close to the Stones' "Midnight Rambler".
-Of course all artist borrow from one another, so no big deal.
-This album also showed the growing importance of guitarist Davey Johnstone to Elton's success, as he shows here why even today, some 30 years later, he's still EJ's main guitar man.
-The line up used on this album (and on a few other LPs), IMO, was the best one Elton ever had.
+But yes, it seems that all artists borrow from one another, so no big deal.

 - Keno 2000

-of these links: Don't Shoot Me I'm Only The Piano Player (Buy.com) or Don't Shoot Me I'm Only the Piano Player (CC Music)
+To listen to some soundclips from Don't Shoot Me I'm Only The Piano Player or to purchase it, click on this link: Elton John: Don't Shoot Me I'm Only the Piano Player

 Return to Rock Album's Reviews